3 World Trade Center/New York Marriott World Trade Center Hotel

 Clothing, uniforms, or equipment worn or used on September 11, 2001.

-The James Zadroga 9/11 Health and Compensation Act was passed by Congress in 2010.
-The landmark bill provides financial compensation to individuals who suffered physical injury or death as a result of the 9/11 attacks and establishes a program to monitor and treat those with 9/11-related health conditions.
-As of February 2014, more than 50 types of cancers had been included on the official list of conditions covered by the $4.3 billion bill.
+After years of debate, the U.S. Congress passed the James Zadroga 9/11 Health and Compensation Act in 2010.
+The landmark bill provides financial compensation to individuals who suffered physical injury or death as a result of the 9/11 attacks and established a program that monitors and treats those with 9/11-related health conditions.
+Congress reauthorized the Zadroga Act in 2015, extending the compensation fund for five additional years and the health program through 2090.
+In 2019, after another lobbying effort, the compensation fund was extended through 2092.
+More than 95,000 people living in all 50 states have enrolled in the World Trade Center Health Program.
 The bill is named after a New York City homicide detective, James Zadroga, who died in 2006 at the age of 34 and who had worked at Ground Zero for roughly 3 weeks.